JHBiostatCenter/norc-amerispeak-omnibus-survey/README.md

 2. Source `r-setup.R` to initialize renv and install required packages
 3. Source `project-setup.R` to load packages and utility files
 4. Run `Rscript render-quarto-notebooks.R` to compile all analysis notebooks
+5. Run `7_render_tables.R` to take the final produced tables and convert them into Word documents.

 The `renv.lock` file records the exact package versions used in this analysis to ensure reproducibility.